 There are two existing at-grade rail crossings of the CN rail line: one crossing at McKenney Avenue and one crossing at Meadowview Drive.
-The closing of Meadowview Drive at the west boundary of the Heritage Park area will reduce the use of the Meadowview Drive CN crossing, diverting existing and new traffic to the controlled McKenney Avenue crossing.
 The proposed new neighbourhood roadway, connecting Rankin Drive to Mission Avenue, utilizing the road right of way of Meadowview Lane, will require a closure of the existing Meadowview Drive at-grade crossing, and design and construction of a new at-grade rail crossing to the northwest of the Heritage Sites along the new proposed roadway (west of Mission Avenue).